open-ish/studying-nx/README.md

 We can get this part “extensible build system” and split it into two-part: Extensible: It’s extensible because Nx gives the environment to scale our system in an uncoupled way.
 Build system: Because it automates the creation of executable applications from source code.

 So, in my eyes, Nx allows us to create a scalable project structure and also gives us tools to make more automatic as possible.

-It's important to understand that **repository management** (monorepo and polyrepo) is just a **step** into the architecture definition.
-And they do not necessarily exclude any pattern.
-E.g. we can have a monorepo orchestrating a micro frontend system, even though is usually applied in the polyrepo context.
-In other words, using Nx means - only - orchestrating our system in the same repository.

 ### Pros & Cons